It was 11 PM on a Tuesday in Dubai, and I was watching a single-LLM pipeline hallucinate its way through a government compliance report.

 return await self.reviewer.validate(draft)

 Each agent operates independently with a focused responsibility.
-The orchestrator coordinates the workflow — deciding what happens in what order, passing outputs downstream — but it never tries to do the actual work itself.
+The orchestrator coordinates the workflow, deciding what happens in what order, passing outputs downstream.
+It never tries to do the actual work itself.

 This seems obvious on paper.
 It was not obvious to me the first three times I tried to build these systems.